 Nitrous oxide is an option for children and may be used with a local anesthetic for safe and effective sedation for healthy children undergoing a painful procedure .
 Other sedative analgesic drugs may be used in combination with nitrous oxide, but the combination increases the risk for deeper sedation, respiratory depression, and other adverse events; careful monitoring is needed .
 Nitrous oxide may be less effective in reducing procedure-related distress in younger children compared with older children .

-Dexmedetomidine (Precedex) is an effective sedative for selected procedures, but it is currently FDA-approved only for short-term mechanically ventilated adults in an intensive care unit .
+Dexmedetomidine (Precedex) is an effective sedative for selected procedures and is currently FDA-approved for procedural sedation and short-term mechanically ventilated adults in an intensive care unit .
 The drug provides sedation, anxiolysis, analgesia, and hypnosis; its analgesic effects are small, and the use of another analgesic may be necessary for more painful procedures .
 Advantages include a rapid onset of action, minimal effects on the respiratory and cardiovascular systems, and few side effects .
-More studies are needed before this drug becomes a standard for moderate sedation.

 The ASA recommends that, whenever possible, antagonists should be on hand during the use of moderate sedation .
 Antagonists are available to reverse the effects of opioids and benzodiazepines, but as yet no antagonist agents exist for propofol, etomidate, or barbiturates .
 Naloxone hydrochloride can be used to reverse the effect of opioids, and flumazenil (Romazicon) can reverse the effects of benzodiazepines (Table 12) [27,66].